haydenwalker980/dtel/docs/VIP-Number.md

 	When requesting a number change (by dialing `*611`) won't get rid of all your messages, contacts, phonebook settings, vip settings, etc.<br/><br/>
 *	**Number expiry**<br/>
 	If your number would expire before the end of your VIP expiry, it will be extended to the same date as your VIP.

+## Options
+You can find your newly enabled VIP options in the `*411` menu.<br/>
+_Note that only someone with the Manage Server permission can access these options_

 [paymentLink]: https://discordtel.austinhuang.me/en/latest/Payment/#donation
 [guildInvite]: https://discord.gg/qRVxY55